 - Most techniques can be used on a floor mat or on a massage table

-It is possible, but not easy, to find excellent therapists here in Thailand who can do amazing work with Thai Massage.
-However it is very difficult to find a teacher or school that teaches at this level.
+It is possible, but not easy, to find excellent therapists in Thailand who can do amazing work with Thai Massage.
+However, it is very difficult to find a teacher or school that teaches at this level.

-The Thai Healing Massage system does teach at such a profound level with a large selection of therapeutic knowledge for many specific areas of the body.
+The Thai Healing Massage system does teach at such a profound level with a large selection of therapeutic applications for many specific areas of the body.

 Thai Healing Massage Academy provides 20 online training courses that together bring you the most complete, refined, sophisticated, and effective Thai Massage training system you can find anywhere.